zonca/zonca-blog/_posts/2022-03-22-jupyter-notebooks-version-control.md

 * Use `nbstripout` to only commit input cells
 * Snapshot executed Notebooks to a Gist with `gh gist create`
-* Save link to Gist in commit message
+* Save link to Gist in commit message and in Notebook cell
 * see below for script to automate

 ## Requirements